 Limegrover coached five FCS All-Americans at SIU, including two offensive linemen.
 Under Limegrover's direction, the Salukis' 2004 offense set school records for yards (502.7) and points (42.6) per game and touchdowns (67).
 In 2007, the Salukis produced 3,293 yards and scored 28 touchdowns through the air, also school records.

 Both defensive coordinator Tracy Claeys and Limegrover deserve credit for Northern Illinois' turnover margin of +0.79 per game in 2010, which ranked No. 2 in the MAC and No. 17 in the nation.
 The Huskie offense turned the ball over just 14 times in 13 games this season to rank No. 5 in the nation.

-Limegrover is a 1991 graduate of the University of Chicago.
-The Pittsburgh, Pa. native holds a master's degree from Northwestern, where he served as a graduate assistant coach and was a part of two Big Ten championship teams.
+Limegrover played football at the University of Chicago from 1987-90 and was Honoraable Mention All-UAA in 1990.
+The Pittsburgh, Pa., native graduated from Chicago in 1991 and also holds a master's degree from Northwestern, where he served as a graduate assistant coach and was a part of two Big Ten championship teams.
 He and his wife Ann have two children - Emma and T.J.

 THE LIMEGROVER FILE